 Obama’s White House should enjoy this bounce while it lasts.
 It proves he still has positive relationships with enough voters to provide a path to victory next year.
 But it’s a commentary on our fragmented politics—and a warning sign for those who follow in Obama’s footsteps to the White House.

-This article appears in the May 5, 2011, edition of National Journal Daily.
+This article appears in the May 5, 2011, edition of NJ Daily.